Comparing work in Slack to email and Microsoft Teams

 ~2x

-- Education: the availability of resources that help the worker to understand how to use the product.
+- Education: The availability of resources for understanding how to use the product.

-- Team fit: the fit between the worker’s team’s needs and the features that the product offers.
+- Team fit: The fit between the worker’s team’s needs and the features the product offers.

-- Support: the availability of resources for troubleshooting any issues that the worker has while using the product.
+- Support: The availability of resources for troubleshooting any issues the worker has while using the product.

 Users reported being satisfied with all Slack attributes, most notably reliability, performance, availability of support and educational resources.
-Users are more likely to find Slack ‘irreplaceable’ as a tool, compared to Microsoft Teams users who are more indifferent.
+Users are more likely to find Slack “irreplaceable” as a tool, versus Microsoft Teams users who are more indifferent.

 Users streamline their workflows, connect quickly and stay informed with Slack

-We’re all familiar with the ‘work’ that gets in the way of actual work – the time- and attention-hogging necessities of staying organised, scheduling meetings, sorting and responding to relevant emails and collecting the right information.
+We’re all familiar with the “work” that gets in the way of actual work.
+The time- and attention-hogging necessities of staying organized, scheduling meetings, sorting and responding to relevant emails, and collecting the right information.
 Often, these tasks can be tedious, and take up almost half of the average workday.

 Thankfully, Slack can streamline these tasks.
-Defined as the things that one must do to enable ‘real work’, these tasks were listed as 28 different ‘jobs’ in our survey – and workers noted that Slack facilitated almost every one, especially the following:
+Defined as the things one must do to enable “real work,” these tasks were listed as 28 different “jobs” in our survey—and workers noted Slack facilitated almost every one, most especially:

 - Quickly discussing a topic